Dario Smoje

-Dario Smoje (born 19 September 1978 in Rijeka, Croatia) is a former Croatian footballer who played as a defender.
+Dario Smoje (born 19 September 1978) is a Croatian former footballer who played as a defender.
 He started his senior career at NK Rijeka, before spending four years in Italy.
 He spent the next three years back in Croatia before moving to Belgium for five years and finishing his career with short stints in Greece and back in Croatia.

 Career

 Early career

 Dario Smoje began his senior career at NK Rijeka.
 There he debuted as a 16-year-old.

 Move to Italy

-After two years in the senior team at Rijeka, he moved to Italian giants A.C.
-Milan, in a move worth close to €1m.
+After two years in the senior team at Rijeka, he moved to Italian giants AC Milan, in a move worth close to €1m.
 Competing for places at Milan with the likes of Paolo Maldini, Alessandro Costacurta and Marcel Desailly, the young man didn't get many chances, making just seven appearances in all competitions in his first season with Milan.
 He moved to Serie B side Monza where he made 22 appearances and even scored a goal in his first season.
 The next season, he was a constant in the first team, making 30 appearances and scoring another goal.
 A move to Ternana followed in 2000, but it proved to be a poor career choice for Smoje, as he made just three appearances for the second division side.